sergioiglesias1/credit-risk-modeling/README.md

 | Random Forest       | 0.73           |
 | Decision Tree       | 0.55           |

 > LightGBM is the best model here.
 Appart from having the highest ROC-AUC, it is also the fastest and most complete model.

-> I have set the threshold to 0.10 to maximize Recall, because in credit risk, missing a defaulter is more costly, in fact, it is worse to lose €100,000 from one client than $10,000 from 10 clients each.
+I have set the threshold to 0.10 to maximize Recall, because in credit risk, missing a defaulter is more costly, in fact, it is worse to lose €100,000 from one client than $10,000 from 10 clients each.

-### LGD: Regression (MAE)
+### LGD: Regression (MAE & RMSE)

 | Model                   | MAE            | RMSE           |
 | ----------------------- | -------------- | -------------- |